diegorufe/rfpyweb/README.md

         """
         Method to check array is not empty.
         :param array: to check
-        :return: True if array is not None isinstance (list, tuple, np.ndarray) and len > 0
+        :return: True if array is not None isinstance (list, tuple) and len > 0
         """
 >
     @staticmethod